cyruscyliu/llbic/README.md

 # LLVM Linux Build Issues Collection

-I guess most of you have troubles comipling Linux kernel with LLVM, while the solutions to build issues are all over the internet, in a blog, in commit comments.
-The project is then aiming to put these solutions together as a `build issues collection` and a learning materail of compiler.
+I guess most of you have troubles compiling Linux kernel with LLVM, while the solutions to build issues are all over the internet, in a blog, in commit comments, etc. The project is then aiming to put these solutions together as a `build issues collection` and a learning material of LLVM compiler.
 BTW, `llbic` is short of LLVM Linux Build Issues Collection.

 ## features